JosephinaTavera/sass-intro/sass411.md

 ### CSS

-Our stylesheets are also immensely repetitive.
-Colors, fonts, oft-used groupings of properties, etc.
+Stylesheets can be repetitive.
+Colors, properties, etc.

-Ever needed to change, say, a color in your stylesheet, and found that you had to find and replace the value multiple times?

-Or how about repeated blocks of styles that are used in various locations throughout the stylesheet?
+Imagine having to change a color, and it needs to be done in several locations of a large CSS file.

 CSS is anything but DRY.